brandontruggles/add-redux/README.md

 - `-t, --no-thunk` - Skips adding [redux-thunk](https://github.com/gaearon/redux-thunk) to the project dependencies and boilerplate code.
 - `-p, --no-promise` - Skips adding [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) to the project dependencies and boilerplate code.
 - `-e, --examples` - Adds a `redux_examples/` directory to the project root.
 This directory includes examples for integrating redux with different types of projects.
+- `-d, --ducks` - Adds a `ducks/` directory to the project root.
+This directory contains an example modular redux file (also known as a [duck](https://github.com/erikras/ducks-modular-redux)).
+Using this option will prevent the `actions/` and `reducers/` directories from being generated, since they are not needed by the [duck specification](https://github.com/erikras/ducks-modular-redux).

 Examples
 ---